Moodle: Convert documents using Sensus Access

 - Accessibility conversion parameters

 - Target format: Select a file format for the converted file.
-If you are uncertain, choose a TXT file if you do not need to preserve any visual formatting and a PDF, RTF, or DOC if you do.
+Options include common files types such as DOCX and PDF.
+If you do not need to preserve visual formatting, choose a TXT file.

 - MP3 parameters